josh-wong/achewood/README.md

 # Achewood on Material for MkDocs

-This Achewood site, built on [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), exists to provide an enhanced experience for viewing the [Achewood](https://www.achewood.com/) comic strip.
+This Achewood site, built on [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), exists to provide an enhanced experience for viewing the [Achewood](https://www.achewood.com/) comic strip on desktop or mobile.

 Some enhancements include: